The Ultimate Guide to One Line Drawing & 129 Ideas For It

 • One line drawing was originally a way for artists to simplify their drawings and capture the essence of their subjects with a single continuous line.

-• Over time, One line drawing evolved to include more complex and abstract shapes, and became a popular technique in the world of modern and contemporary art.
+• Over time, single line drawing evolved to include more complex and abstract shapes and became a popular technique in the world of modern and contemporary art.

 The Evolution of One line drawing

-• In the 1960s and 70s, One line drawing experienced a resurgence in popularity, thanks in part to the minimalist art movement.
+• In the 1960s and 70s, single line drawing experienced a resurgence in popularity, thanks in part to the minimalist art movement.

 • One line drawing was seen as a way to strip away unnecessary details and focus on the core elements of a subject.